FAIJANKHANPATHAN/Algo-Trading/README.md

 ### Set up your Telegram bot:
 - Create a new bot on Telegram using @BotFather and obtain the API token.
 - Add the bot to your Telegram group or channel and get the chat ID.

-## Usage
-- Configure the bot by editing the config.py file with your API keys, token, and other settings.
-- Run the trading bot:
-    ```bash
-    python main.py

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any changes or additions.